thraxil/reticulum/install.markdown

 and that will create a `reticulum` binary for your platform.

+There is an 'install' target for make too that will plop it into `/usr/local/bin/`:

+    sudo make install

+### dependencies

 The only non standard library dependencies it has is `resize` available with